-The state requires us to submit inpatient claims, by quarter year, gathered from a form called an UB92, in a standard government format called HCFA 837 EDI electronic claim format.
+The state requires us to submit outpatient claims for patients that receive outpatient surgical or radiological services, by quarter year, gathered from a form called an UB92, in a standard government format called HCFA 837 EDI electronic claim format.
 Then the state specifications require additional data elements to be included over and above that.
 Adding those additional data places programming burdens on the hospital since it is over and above the actual hospital billing process.
 Errors can occur due to this additional programming, but the public should not conclude that billing data sent to our payers is inaccurate.
 These errors have been corrected to the best of our knowledge.
 If a medical record is unavailable for coding the encounter is not billed and is not included in the data submission.
 This represents a rare event that is less than 1% of the encounter volume.

-Patient diagnoses and procedures for a particular hospital stay are coded by the hospital using a universal standard called the International Classification of Disease, or ICD-10-CM.
+Patient diagnoses and procedures for a particular outpatient hospital stay are coded by the hospital using a universal standard called the International Classification of Disease (ICD-10-CM) and Current Procedural Terminology Codes (CPT Codes).
 This is mandated by the federal government.
-The hospital complies with the guidelines for assigning these diagnosis codes, however, this is often driven by physician's subjective criteria for defining a diagnosis.
-For example, while one physician may diagnose a patient with anemia when the patient's blood hemoglobin level falls below 9.5, another physician may not diagnose the patient with anemia until their blood hemoglobin level is below 9.0.
-In both situations, a diagnosis of anemia is correctly assigned, but the criteria used by the physician to determine that diagnosis was different.
-An apples to apples comparison cannot be made, which makes it difficult to obtain an accurate comparison of hospital or physician performance.
+The hospital complies with the guidelines for assigning these diagnosis codes; however, this is often driven by physician's subjective criteria for defining a diagnosis.
+For example, while one physician may diagnose a patient with anemia when the patient's blood hemoglobin level falls below 9.5, another physician may not diagnose the patient with anemia until their blood hemoglobin level is below In both situations, a diagnosis of anemia is correctly assigned, but the criteria used by the physician to determine that diagnosis was different. apples to apples comparison cannot be made, which makes it difficult to obtain an accurate comparison of hospital or physician performance.